yeehaa123/elab/CHAT/lab.md

 ### How this research contributes to the humanities, and to ‘digital humanities’?

+The recent focus of funding for the humanities towards creative industries and other private partners has resulted in many digital humanities projects with embedded researchers.
+This project encourages embedded researchers to collaborate and learn from each others experiences, to bring together knowledge on how to best combine academic research, product innovation and commercial interests.
+This results in new forms of knowledge production in the humanities.

 ### How does the research relate to the ‘opportunities for the humanities’ identified in the White Paper, Section 1?

 The proposed living lab focuses on facilitating breakthrough scholarship